aleskxyz/reality-ezpz/README.md

 * You can regenerate configuration and keys
 * You can change SNI domain
 * You can change transport protocol (tcp, http, grpc, ws)
-* You can change tunneling protocol (vless, TUIC, hysteria2)
+* You can change tunneling protocol (vless, TUIC, hysteria2, shadowtls)
 * You can get valid TLS certificate with Letsencrypt
 * You can block malware and adult contents
 * Merges your custom advanced configuration